Alexandra Worden: Career

-Worden started her laboratory in 2004 as Assistant Professor at the Rosenstiel School of Marine and Atmospheric Science in Miami, Florida USA.
+Worden started her laboratory in 2004 as Assistant Professor at the University of Miami's Rosenstiel School of Marine, Atmospheric, and Earth Science in Miami, Florida.
 In 2007 she was recruited to the Monterey Bay Aquarium Research Institute on the U.S. West Coast while it was under the leadership of Marcia McNutt, who now serves as president of the US National Academy of Sciences.
-While at MBARI Worden also moved through the ranks to Full Professor Adjunct at the University of California, Santa Cruz (UCSC), and remains Adjunct at UCSC and at the Marine Biological Laboratory.
-She is now Professor and Unit Director at the GEOMAR Helmholtz Centre for Ocean Research Kiel and University of Kiel in Germany.
+While at MBARI Worden also moved through the ranks to Full Professor Adjunct at the University of California, Santa Cruz (UCSC), and remains Adjunct at UCSC.
+She then founded the Ocean EcoSystems Biology Unit at the GEOMAR Helmholtz Institute for Ocean Science in Kiel, Germany.
+She is in the biological sciences department.
+She is now a Senior Scientist at the Marine Biological Laboratory and Professor of Geophysical Sciences at the University of Chicago which are affiliates.

 Worden's early awards came from NASA Earth Systems Science Graduate Fellowship and University of Georgia Regents Award as a graduate student.
 In 2000 she received a US National Science Foundation Microbial Biology Postdoctoral Fellowship in support of her groundbreaking research on picoeukaryotes.
 Upon founding her lab in 2004 she was awarded a Young Investigator Award.

-In 2009 Worden was named a scholar of the Canadian Institute for Advanced Research (CIFAR), later becoming a senior fellow of CIFAR (2011).
+In 2009, Worden was named a scholar of the Canadian Institute for Advanced Research (CIFAR), later becoming a senior fellow of CIFAR (2011).
 She was selected from an international pool of leading scientists as a Gordon and Betty Moore Foundation Marine Investigator in 2013, an award given for her "creativity, innovation, and potential to make major, new breakthroughs".
 In 2015 and 2016 Worden was a Fellow in Marine and Climate Science at the HWK in Germany.
-She was elected as a Fellow of the American Academy of Microbiology, the honorific leadership group of the American Society for Microbiology in 2016.
 In 2021 she was appointed a Max Planck Fellow at the Max Planck Institute for Evolutionary Biology in Plön and named a Fellow of the Radcliffe Institute for Advanced Study at Harvard University.

-In 2022 she was elected to the German National Academy of Sciences Leopoldina.
+Worden is a Fellow of the American Academy of Microbiology, the honorific leadership group of the American Society for Microbiology, elected in 2016.
+She is a member of the German National Academy of Sciences Leopoldina, elected in 2022.
+She is also a Fellow of the Association for the Sciences of Limnology and Oceanography, elected in 2024.

 Worden is a proponent of STEM education and innovation and has highlighted the need for relevant "...role models to inspire greater diversity and creativity" in science.

-Education

-Worden attended Wellesley College where she received a B.A. in history and performed a concentration in Earth, Atmospheric and Planetary Sciences coursework at the Massachusetts Institute of Technology.
-While at the Massachusetts Institute of Technology she worked in the laboratories of the marine geochemist and paleoceanographer John M. Edmond, the climate scientist Reginald Newell, and the biological oceanographer Sallie W. Chisholm.
-She received a Ph.D. in Ecology from the Odum School of Ecology at the University of Georgia in Athens, GA, USA in 2000.

-Her early exposure to engineering came through computer programming at BBN Technologies before attending university and with the Massachusetts Institute of Technology solar electric car project.
-At the time, the award winning MIT Solar Electric Vehicle Team included several individuals who then became leading innovators in the tech world, including Gill Pratt and Megan Smith, and the team was founded by Worden's brother, James Worden.